 During the second phase, you follow an ultra-low-calorie diet of only 500 calories per day, along with HCG supplement drops, pellets, injections, or sprays.
 The weight loss phase is prescribed for 3–6 weeks at a time.

 In the third phase, you stop taking HCG and slowly increase your food intake.

 Furthermore, HCG was not found to reduce hunger.

 Other benefits: Aside from weight loss, there are no documented benefits of the HCG diet.

-The downside: Like most other ultra low-calorie diets, the HCG diet may cause muscle loss, which results in a reduced ability to burn calories (61).
+The downside: Like most other ultra-low-calorie diets, the HCG diet may cause muscle loss, which results in a reduced ability to burn calories (61).

-Moreover, the diet has many side effects, including headaches, fatigue and depression.
+Moreover, the diet has many side effects, including headaches, fatigue, and depression.
 There is also one report of a woman developing blood clots, most likely caused by the diet (83).

-Therefore, it can be seen as more of an eating pattern than a diet.
+Rather than restricting the foods you eat, it controls when you eat them.
+Thus, it can be seen as more of an eating pattern than a diet.

 The most popular ways to do intermittent fasting are: